-Samira Rajabi, Ph.D., is currently an Instructor and Director of Technology Influenced Pedagogy at the University of Colorado.
-Samira is also a freelance qualitative research consultant specializing in research design and qualitative analysis.
+Samira Rajabi, Ph.D., is currently an Assistant Professor of Media Studies at the University of Colorado.
+Samira is also a freelance culture writer and qualitative research consultant specializing in research design.
 Previously she was a Postdoctoral Fellow at the Center for Advanced Research in Global Communication at the Annenberg School for Communication at the University of Pennsylvania.
 She recently completed a book titled, All of my friends live in my computer: Tactical Media, Trauma and Meaning Making.
 Preorder here for delivery May 2021!

 Samira completed her doctoral degree in Media Research and Practice at the University of Colorado at Boulder, where her research focused on digital media's affordances in meaning making processes.
 Samira also has a degree in Business Management and Entrepreneurship, and a minor in French from the University of Colorado at Boulder, as well as a Masters in International and Intercultural Communication from the University of Denver’s Josef Korbel School of International Studies and the School of Journalism and Mass Communications.
 Her work at the University of Denver focused on development, and social media as resistive tools in social movements and women's rights advocacy.